-The CLASS keyword parameter provides a way of establishing a good mix of jobs in the system; an example of a good mix would be one job that is I/O bound in the system with another job that is CPU bound.
-A good mix can be established since the job class determines where a job will be placed on the input work queue and jobs with common characteristics are assigned to the same job class.
+The CLASS keyword parameter provides a way of establishing a good mixture of jobs requiring different system resources.
+A good mixture can be established since the job class determines where a job will be placed on the input work queue and jobs with common characteristics are assigned to the same job class.
 Jobs within a job class are assigned a priority, either in the PRTY parameter or by default.
 This allows jobs within a class to be selected for processing based on their priorities.